Delivering sustainable solutions through partnership

-To better understand the opportunities and alternatives presented by an assignment, we generate an analytic overview of the context in which the assigned project is embedded.
+To better understand the opportunities and alternatives presented by an assignment, we generate an analytic overview of its context.

 Our initial analysis is built upon in-depth baseline studies of the status and socio-economic characteristics of the project.
-We first examine the resources profile in which we evaluate the agricultural potential of four ‘fixed’ resources:
+We examine the resources profile and evaluate the agricultural potential of four ‘fixed’ resources:

 - Land, site and physical characteristics.